andy0130tw/sshfs/readme.md

-# This Project is Orphaned
-This project is no longer maintained or developed. *Github* issue tracking and pull requests have therefore been disabled.
-The mailing list (see below) is still available for use.

-If you would like to take over this project, you are welcome to do so.
-Please fork it and develop the fork for a while.
-Once there has been 6 months of reasonable activity, please contact <Nikolaus@rath.org> and I'll be happy to give you ownership of this repository or replace with a pointer to the fork.

 # SSHFS
 ## About
+This is an updated version of *SSHFS*.

+It supports *Green End SFTP Server*, with the server patched to support nanosecond timestamps.
+For ease of maintenance, only the latest version of *SFTP* will be supported.

 *SSHFS* allows you to mount a remote filesystem using *SFTP*.
 Most *SSH* servers support and enable this *SFTP* access by default, so *SSHFS* is very simple to use - there's nothing to do on the server-side.

-## Development Status
-*SSHFS* is shipped by all major *Linux* distributions and has been in production use across a wide range of systems for many years.
-However, at present *SSHFS* does not have any active, regular contributors, and there are a number of known issues (see the bugtracker).
-The current maintainer continues to apply pull requests and makes regular releases, but unfortunately has no capacity to do any development beyond addressing high-impact issues.
-When reporting bugs, please understand that unless you are including a pull request or are reporting a critical issue, you will probably not get a response.

 ## How to use
 Once *SSHFS* is installed (see next section) running it is very simple: